 To encourage efficient API calls and to prevent abuse the API imposes an hourly limit on accesses.
 Based on existing web service usage patterns none of our current partners or developers would hit this limit under normal usage.
 By default this limit is:

 Additionally, development partners using their API key as an ancillary key have triple this limit (750).
 Also note that this is a per accesskey limit, meaning that partners who service multiple client accounts have use of 750 accesses per hour per client.
-Any client or partner who runs up against this limit can contact IDX support to see about having their limit increased or for tips on how to use the API fewer times per hour.
+Any client or partner who runs up against this limit can contact IDX support for tips on how to use the API fewer times per hour.

 The current number of accesses in the current hour is sent in the response header of each request with the key